kmpatel/ClassListPlus.js/README.md

 WARNING:  The 'pre/post-pend' feature may or may NOT break other frameworks that rely on `Element.classList`.
-It will definitely break code/frameworks that work with seperately marked-up HTML (i.e. with element already given class names) or mixes use of `Element.classList` and `Element.className`.
+It will definitely break code/frameworks that work with seperately marked-up HTML or mixes use of `Element.classList` and `Element.className`.
 If each function/object/framework/etc consistently works with class names either by `Element.classList` or by `Element.className` but NOT both simultaneously, then there should not be any problems, including working with third-party frameworks.
 If in doubt, however, do NOT use pre/post-pend.